Battle of Wanat: Battle

-About 4:20 a.m. on July 13, Taliban forces opened fire on the base with machine guns, rocket-propelled grenades (RPGs), and mortars.
+About 04:20 on July 13, Taliban forces opened fire on the base with machine guns, rocket-propelled grenades (RPGs), and mortars.
 Another 100 militants attacked the observation post from farmland to the east.

-The initial attack hit the forward operating base's mortar pit, knocking out the 120mm mortar and detonating the stockpile of mortar ammunition.
+The initial attack hit the forward operating base's mortar pit, defended by Sgt.
+Erich Phillips, Spc.
+Sergio Abad, Pfc.
+Scott Stenoski, Sgt.
+Hector Chavez, Sgt.
+Israel Garcia and Corporal Jason Hovater, knocking out the 120 mm mortar and detonating the stockpile of mortar ammunition.
 The insurgents next destroyed the Humvee-mounted TOW missile launcher inside the combat outpost with coordinated fire from unguided RPG rockets.
 In short order, the base's two heaviest weapons were knocked out, with the subsequent mortar explosion hurling anti-tank missiles into the command base's post.

-From the American perspective, the most serious situation was the attack concentrated on a small team situated at the small observation post known as "TOPSIDE," nestled among rocks under a tree 50m to 70m outside the main base.
+From the U.S. perspective, Ssgt.
+David Dzwik and First lieutenant Jonathan Brostrom quickly realized that the most serious situation was the attack concentrated on a small team situated at the small observation post known as "TOPSIDE," defended by Forward Observer Sgt.
+Ryan M. Pitts, Spc.Tyler Stafford, Spc.
+Gunnar Zwilling, Cpl.
+Jonathan Ayers, Spc.
+Chris Mckaig, Spc.
+Jason Bogar and Spc.
+Pruitt Rainey.
+TOPSIDE sat nestled among rocks under a tree 50m to 70m outside the main base.
 The first round hit accurately, wounding or stunning every soldier present.
 Pfc.
 Tyler Stafford was blown out of his machine-gun position next to Spc.
-Matthew Phillips who continued to throw grenades at attackers before he was mortally wounded.
+Matthew Phillips and others, who continued to throw grenades at attackers before Phillips was mortally wounded.
 Cpl.
-Jason Bogar fired hundreds of rounds from his automatic weapon until it jammed, before attending to Stafford's wounds.
-After a rocket-propelled grenade wounded Sgt.
-Ryan M. Pitts, Bogar applied a tourniquet to his leg before manning another gun.
+Jason Bogar, fired hundreds of rounds from his automatic weapon until it jammed, before attending to Stafford's wounds.
+After an RPG wounded Pitts, Bogar applied a tourniquet to his leg, before manning two other machine guns.
 Bogar then jumped from the outpost bunker to get close enough to kill insurgents who were firing down upon the men from the village hotel.
-Once outside the bunker, he was shot through the chest and killed.
+Once outside the bunker, Bogar was shot through the chest and killed.
+1Lt.
+Brostrom and Cpl.
+Hovater arrived to help defend TOPSIDE.
 The surviving soldiers then ran from the outpost to the main post, leaving Pitts behind.
-Alone, Pitts was able to hold-off the Taliban from overrunning his position until his comrades returned two hours later and he was evacuated to receive medical care.
+Alone, Pitts was able to hold-off the Taliban from overrunning the position until their comrades returned two hours later and they were evacuated to receive medical care.

-Four U.S. soldiers were killed within the first 20 minutes of the battle — another died later — and at least three others were wounded.
+Four US soldiers were killed within the first 20 minutes of the battle — another died later — and at least three others were wounded.
 Three times, teams of soldiers from the main base ran through Taliban fire to resupply the observation post and carry back the dead and wounded.